archejk/archejk/README.md

 BS Information Technology | Software Developer | 24

-- 🌱 Learning: **Vue.js, React and the art of balancing coffee cups**
+- 🌱 Learning: **Vue.js, React, RoR and the art of balancing coffee cups**

 - 📫 How to reach me: **archejewelkim@gmail.com**